-In addition, one reduced wet weather sampling run and three dry weather receiving water samples were taken to assess the relative levels of dissolved copper and zinc in the combined discharge and the receiving water below the mixing zone.
+In addition, two reduced wet weather sampling runs and four dry weather receiving water samples were taken to assess the relative levels of dissolved copper and zinc in the combined discharge and the receiving water below the mixing zone.
 The results are included in Tables 2 and 3.